JakobBergG/Dataproject_GBM/README.md

 </div>

 Note that the _Has distant_ class consists of patients with the distant recurrence type _and_ patients with the combined recurrence type.
-Recurrence type for all images are classified by a single doctor.
-The tumor is segmented by various doctors in their respective hospital.
+Recurrence types for all images are classified by a single doctor.
+The tumor is segmented by various doctors in their respective hospitals.

 ## Creating the CTV ring
 Creating the CTV ring needs the following resources: